Now, what exactly is Larch Fiber?

 How does it work?

 Remember, prebiotics are specialized plant fibers that nourish and feed the good gut bugs already in your large intestine or colon.
 So, when probiotics introduce good bacteria into your gut, prebiotics can act as a fertilizer for all of the good gut bugs that are already there.
+The best prebiotic foods will help your gut even more.
+Foods high in probiotics help your gut flourish in all the right ways.

 Well for starters, larch fiber ferments in the intestine and acts as a prebiotic.
 That means it could potentially increase the amount of good intestinal bacteria – like Lactobacillus.2